 The only logic I can find behind any of this is that in order to sustain his god-like power Raizen needs an enormous amount of calories and possibly the spiritual energy of his victims.
 Though what makes this odd is that you would think that your spiritual energy would be independent of your normal biological processes, Raizen certainly doesn't look like he has been starving himself for hundreds of years as he is tall and muscular and his spiritual energy is greater than that of Yusuke as he is on his death bed.
 Raizen should never have lost any of his great power had he simply been training himself all that time and any calories he would need for his physical well-being could easily have been met had he eaten a wild animal or fruits and vegetables.

 Personally, I think they need to eat humans because of a specific quirk of the way their bodies function.
 They burn up not just the body, but the life energy and spirit energy in the body.
 Meaning, in short: no humans, they get weaker.
 I think that the only thing Raizen could eat for sustenance was humans.
 He's not like a human in any way, his body works way differently.
 If you think about it, Raizen serves as a rather good example of why the humans feared and hated demons.
-Beings like Raizen don't just have an appetite for...
-Different fare, they can't survive on anything else.
-Raizen was massively powerful, even at the time of his death and I think that was his absolute minimum baseline power, his maximum was probably equivalent to both Yomi and Mukuro simultaneously with him playing with them for no reason other than to have fun wiping the floor with them.
-If you take it a bit further, his decision not to eat humans caused a catalysis in Yusuke: his Mazoku genetic half was immune to the need for humans; Raizen needed them to live but his refusal allowed his sun to avoid passing that threshhold.
+Beings like Raizen don't just have an appetite for... different fare, they can't survive on anything else.
+Raizen was massively powerful, even at the time of his death, and I think that was his absolute minimum baseline power, his maximum was probably equivalent to both Yomi and Mukuro put together with him playing with them for no reason other than to have fun wiping the floor with them.
+If you take it a bit further, his decision not to eat humans caused a catalysis in Yusuke: his Mazoku genetic half was immune to the need for humans; Raizen needed them to live but his refusal allowed his son to avoid passing that threshhold.
 Sorry if this is a bit complicated.
 As a TL;DR: Raizen needed three types of energy, not one.
 It isn't calories, it's the body, life energy, and spirit energy that his body burns in tandem to produce massive post-nuclear levels of power that would be World Breaker power in our world.

 Perhaps once a demon eats a human they can no longer survive on any other sort of sustenance.